 Inside are remarkable manuscripts from medieval times and other items like ivory, textiles, and enamel work.
 Make sure you don’t miss the awe-inspiring coin collection that has over 120,000 pieces spanning 2,500 years.

 See related: Best Day Trips From Berlin

 10. Maschsee Lake

-Adding to the breathtaking things to see in Hanover is visiting the artificial Maschsee Lake that covers 78 hectares.
+Adding to the breathtaking things to see in Hanover is visiting the artificial Maschsee Lake, which covers 78 hectares.
 You won’t find a more magnificent water body anywhere in Lower Saxony, where you can enjoy lots of water sports than here.

 At the start of the 19th century, plans were underway to create a lake near the Rhine River, a large valley.
-Back then, the melting snow was a constant threat to the city due to flooding, requiring permanent solutions.
-Only in 1925 did the exact design emerge and development began.
+Back then, the melting snow constantly threatened the city due to flooding, requiring permanent solutions.
+Only in 1925 did the exact design emerge, and development began.

 11. Hanover Opera House

-Add the Hanover opera house among things to do in Hanover, and you won’t be sorry.
-The building is more neoclassical and is home to the Staatsoper Company that puts on magnificent shows.
+Add the Hanover opera house among the things to do in Hanover, and you won’t be sorry.
+The building is more neoclassical and is home to the Staatsoper Company, which puts on magnificent shows.
 Take this opportunity to dress up and enjoy the amazing Hanover nightlife.

 See Related: Best Things to do in Frankfurt

 12. Eilienriede Forest